Vladivostok Air Flight 352

+Background

 Aircraft

-The aircraft was a 15-year-old Tupolev Tu-154-M with a registration of RA-85845 and a manufacturer serial number of 86A735.
+The aircraft involved was a 15-year-old Tupolev Tu-154-M registered as RA-85845 with a manufacturer serial number of 86A735.
 Produced in 1986, the aircraft was first delivered to Chinese state-owned CAAC Airlines and was registered as B-2609.
 It was then operated by multiple Chinese airliners before being delivered to Vladivostok Air under a lease agreement in 2001.
 The aircraft was named as Ussuriysk.

 The aircraft had been stored in Vnukovo International Airport for maintenance from October 2000 until April 2001.
 It later flew to Vladivostok Airport and entered service in April.
 The aircraft had flown for approximately 390 hours with Vladivostok Air.

 Passengers and crew

 There were 145 passengers and crews on board, consisting of 136 passengers and 9 crew members, including 6 children.
 Most of the passengers were Russian.
 Official reported that up to 12 Chinese were aboard the aircraft.
 According to the passenger manifest, a total of 48 passengers were heading to Irkutsk.
 The rest of the passengers, 88 people, were going to fly to Vladivostok.
 Local media reported that 21 people were residents of the Russian city of Artyom in Primorsky Krai.

 There were 9 crew members, consisting of 4 cockpit crew and 5 cabin crew members.
 The commander of the flight was identified as Captain 51-year-old Valentin Stepanovich Goncharuk.
 He graduated from St. Petersburg Buguruslan Aviation School and had flown with Antonov and Ilyushin aircraft.
 Described as an experienced pilot, he had flown with Tupolev since 1979.
 The second-in-command was First Officer Sergei Alexandrovich Didenko.
-A navigator and flight engineer were also present in the cockpit, identified as Nikolai Nikolaevich Sakrytin and Yuri Alexandrovich Stepanov, respectively.
+The flight engineer was Yury Alexandrovich Stepanov, the navigator was Nikolai Nikolaevich Sakrytin and five flight attendants: Olga Mikhailovna Belozyorova, Anna Vikotorovna Biryukova, Evgenia Vasilievna Isaeva, Elena Vasilievna Kulikova and Viktor Pavlovich Morozov.